Skip to content

 You can combine Class-Level Data with Method-Level Theories.
 If a class has 2 data rows and a method has 3 data rows, the method will run a total of 6 times (2 * 3).

-🚀 Performance Note
+🚀 Performance Note: Theory Unrolling

 Released under the MIT License.